 There’s not much sexier than a good pair of thigh-highs, but unfortunately most thigh-high stockings are pinchy stay-ups that dig in and both look and feel terrible.
 But wait, there’s a solution!
 Old-fashioned stockings that need a garter belt are wicked sexy and photograph beautifully.
 Check out alternate fashion retailer Nightshade Corsets in Edmonton for a full range of size options- there’s a location across the street from the studio.

 A boudoir staple, they are fun and easy to find.
-Just make sure they drape well, fit nicely around your breasts and give the girls your preferred level of support.
+Just make sure they drape well and fit nicely around your breasts.
 Some babydolls have a poofiness that can make your middle look big, so be very choosy.

 The higher, the better!
-I can’t personally walk the things, but luckily when you’re deciding what to wear for your boudoir photoshoot you don’t have to worry about walking.
+I can’t personally walk in the things, but luckily when you wear them for your boudoir photoshoot you don’t have to walk.
 They’re just there to make your bum look fantastic!
 Don’t worry about shoes to match every outfit, though, since we do most things barefoot.

 High-waisted panties and longline bras have made a dramatic comeback and boudoir photographers everywhere are thrilled.
 Sexy and chic, these styles flatter curves and give a lovely vintage look to photographs.

 Want to know a secret, though?
 Buying lingerie for your boudoir photoshoot is totally optional.
-You can create a fabulous set of boudoir outfits from things you already have in your closet (check out this article of more casual ideas for what to wear for your boudoir session) or wear- you guessed it- nothing at all.
+You can create a fabulous set of boudoir outfits from things you already have in your closet (check out this article for more casual ideas for what to wear to your boudoir session) or wear – you guessed it – nothing at all.
 If buying lingerie feels like a fun way of getting ready for your boudoir shoot, get out there and get shopping!
-But if that’s not your jam, that’s just fine.
+But if that’s not. your jam, that’s just fine.
 Your boudoir shoot is about making you feel sexy in a way that works for you, not about trying to fit you in a box.
 So think about what makes YOU feel sexy, and have fun getting ready!